 I taught Organizational Psychology for 8 years in the Graduate Schools of Business at the Univ. of Pittsburgh and the Univ. of Rochester.
 I was an Associate Professor with tenure in 1970 when I decided to leave the Univ. of Rochester and go into consulting fulltime.
 I still remember the shocked reaction I got from friends and colleagues.
 They couldn't believe I would leave such a secure position to enter a profession where I would be on my own with no guaranteed income.
 This event and the reactions of others crystallized my interest in life planning and how we make significant life decision.

 Peggy (my wife) and I began immediately to create and run Life-Planning Workshops.
 In 1972, while running a Life-Planning Workshop for couples, we got clear on our desire to live in a warm climate near the water and decided to move to Hilton Head Island, South Carolina.
 In the ensuing years, Peggy and I ran Life-Planning Workshops for groups as diverse as the National Council of Churches and the National Defense University.
 We counseled hundreds of people in the life-planning process and used it consistently in our own lives until Peggy's death on Nov.
 8, 2012.

-We are living in challenging times.
-The information age has created many new opportunities, but it has not simplified the task of choosing among them.
+Working with this process for almost 48 years has left me with two indelible impressions.
+First, most people never come close to realizing their full potential.
+This is partly due to the almost unlimited capability that every person possesses, but it's also partly caused by the reluctance of many to pursue their dreams.
+Too many people accept limits put on them by others.
+Second, the information age has totally changed the world of work.
+It has created many new opportunities, but it has not simplified the task of choosing among them.
 In fact, the task of choosing is probably far more complex today because of the increase in options.
-Despite the serious conflicts that rage around the world, we have an opportunity and a responsibility to enrich our individual lives and to build our communities.
 The life-planning process can be a powerful tool toward this end in the hands of motivated people.